kexiZeroing/FE-Learning-notes/knowledge/css/image types.md

 > We can use `<picture>` element to rescue.
 IE doesn't support `<picture>`, but this still works as intended.
 This is because when the browser finds an element it doesn't understand, it treats it as a `<div>`.
 So what we get are a bunch of `<div>` and an `<img>` tag.

 To check if it's actually working, the best trick is to right-click and "Save as…".
 On Chrome, you should get a "Google WebP" file format, whereas on Safari or IE you should get a "JPEG".
 Google has created a suite of tools to help us work with WebP files.
 One of those tools is **cwebp**, which lets us convert other image formats to WebP.

+### AVIF
+WebP is on the verge of replacing JPEG and PNG as the best image to use on the web thanks to Safari 14 finally supporting it.
+However, an even better image format, AVIF, is already looking to replace it.

+AVIF outperformed both JPEG and WebP.
+Companies like Netflix and Facebook want AVIF to become an image format standard on the web.
+They provided numerous visual examples that showed how AVIF was a preferred image format compared to JPEG.
+It’s currently only supported by Chrome.
+Hopefully AVIF won’t take ten years to get adopted by all major browsers like it did for WebP.
+Regardless, webmasters can use the AVIF image format now by using the same `srcset` attribute used for WebP.